 The best storytelling setups sneak up on an audience capturing their

 attention before they've had an opportunity to zone out.
 They do it without fanfare.
 The drums do not beat loudly.
 The trumpets do not herald

 Speakers who skillfully weave storytelling into their speeches do not say by way of introduction:

-All of those are big red warning flags or fanfare.
-"Hey, there's a story coming up ...
+All of those are big red warning flags - "Hey!", they shout at the audience, "There's a story coming up ...
 Get ready to laugh, to be amused."

 The problem is that they give the audience a chance to pit themselves against you.
 Let me show you how.

 In the first example, "That reminds me of a very funny story", you've created two hurdles to get over before you even get to telling your story.

 The first is that you have said you are "telling a story".
 Your audience may interpret that as you are telling them something at best, fictional, and at worst, a lie.

 The second hurdle is that you've told them it's "funny".
 Some people don't want to listen to "make believe" and many more don't want to be told something is funny before they experience the funniness for themselves.
 They want to make up their own minds.